 The checklist below lists a few things to help recognize the signs, symptoms and possible strategies to address fatigue:

-- Are you aware of the symptoms of fatigue, like dizziness, headaches, vision impairments, poor concentration, slow reflexes, changes in mood?
+- Are you aware of the symptoms of fatigue?
+These can include drowsiness, apathy, dizziness, headaches, vision impairments, poor concentration, slow reflexes, changes in mood.

-- How are you managing stress?
-High stress levels can lead to fatigue.
+- Are you managing stress?
+Strategies include a regular short walk, talk with a friend, or practice mindfulness.
+High stress levels can contribute to fatigue.

 - Are you heavily reliant on caffeine?
-This could indicate unhealthy levels of fatigue.
+This could indicate fatigue.

-- Have you had a recent physical?
-Fatigue can be caused by multiple medical conditions.
+- Have you had a recent physical exam?
+Fatigue can be a symptom or caused by multiple medical conditions (depression, anemia, medication side effects, etc.).

 - Does your safety plan for employees address fatigue management?
-This could include work maximums, rest minimums, working in pairs, and communication.
+This could include work maximums, rest minimums, and working in pairs.

 You and/or your employee(s) can download and print a pdf checklist to complete safety checks on your farm.
 Keep the completed forms for follow-up, future reference and inspections.DOWNLOAD PDF CHECKLIST